suzumi987/eazy-queue-mongo-ks/readme.md

 // Clear the queue (use with caution, as it removes all data in the queue) Mongo deleteMany with queueName ezqMongo.clearQueue();
 ```

-## License

-This library is provided under the [MIT License](LICENSE).
-Feel free to use and modify it in your projects.

 ## Issues and Contributions